-Talking about churches, it brings back a wonderful memory of singing at the Cathedral in Seattle, at the wedding of a friend, with a wonderful organist – a marvelous experience with a completely natural voice, no technical aids.
-A bit nerve-wracking but very satisfying – hence my dream of singing in St. Peter’s in Rome one day!
+Talking about churches, it brings back a wonderful memory of singing at the Cathedral in Seattle, at the wedding of a friend, with a wonderful organist and marvellous experience with a completely natural voice, no technical aids.
+A bit nerve-wracking but very satisfying hence my dream of singing in St. Peter’s in Rome one day!

 You performed for Irish President Mary McAleese with Riverdance producer John McColgan last year.
 How did that come about?

 A few years ago I had my own TV series in Ireland called Patricia, produced by John McColgan.
 He produced my Songs from the Series album at the time.
 He was already an excellent producer in his pre-Riverdance days.
 John is a great admirer of Ireland’s premier comedienne Maureen Potter.
-And when he decided to put on a spectacular testimonial show with all the friends she had worked with – she especially asked for me, so I was absolutely delighted to be there for her special night.
-It was a wonderful evening – a night to remember in Dublin’s Gaiety Theater.
+And when he decided to put on a spectacular testimonial show with all the friends she had worked with she asked for me, so I was absolutely delighted to be there for her special night.
+It was a wonderful evening and a night to remember in Dublin’s Gaiety Theatre.

 What projects are you working on at present?

 I’m looking forward very much to recording my next album.
-In fact, I’m working on three albums at present; a Gospel album, an album of my own compositions (I’m looking for a good lyricist!) – and another Irish album, as there are so many beautiful Irish melodies to sing.
+In fact, I’m working on two albums at present; a Gospel album, an album of my own compositions.
+And another Irish album, as there are so many beautiful Irish melodies to sing.
 In order to choose from a wider selection of songs, I am asking people who order my albums from my website to give me an idea of what other Irish songs they would like to hear me sing.
 Up to now I have been delighted with the ideas I have received.